Production Assistants

 Reliable PAs and runners keeping your Peruvian production running smoothly from Lima to Cusco.

-Film production in Peru demands PAs who understand the local environment — from navigating Lima's production infrastructure to coordinating logistics in Cusco and beyond.
-Our production assistants know the vendors, the routes, and the protocols that keep Peruvian shoots running on schedule.
-They handle everything from distributing call sheets and managing equipment to coordinating extras and running errands across the country.
+Film shoots in Peru need PAs who know the local scene, from running Lima's production setup to arranging logistics in Cusco and beyond.
+Our production assistants know the vendors, the routes, and the rules that keep Peruvian shoots on schedule.
+They handle it all, from handing out call sheets and managing gear to setting up extras and running errands across the country.

-We connect you with dependable production assistants through NeedAFixer's Peru network.
+We link you with dependable production assistants through NeedAFixer's Peru network.
 Our PAs bring hands-on experience from features, commercials, and series shot across Lima, Cusco, Arequipa, and beyond.
-Each PA arrives ready to support your crew with local knowledge, professional discipline, and the energy that long shooting days demand.
+Each PA turns up ready to back your crew with local know-how, pro discipline, and the energy that long shooting days need.

 ACT 01